jacobliedke/jacobliedke.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-I am a graduating senior at the George Washington University studying political communication in the School of Media and Public Affairs.
+I am a senior at the George Washington University studying political communication in the School of Media and Public Affairs.
+I am passionate about learning more about the relationship between new media technologies and forms of contentious political behavior.

 ### Markdown